 February 20th and 21st

 I didn’t take any pictures of the town the whole time, as the conditions outside were absolute crap.
 It rained hard for about 48 hrs and temps were in the 40’s.
 I watched a few movies, caught up on the blog, ate too much food, talked story with about 30 other TA walkers, and generally relaxed.
 I met an American named Hart, who is the guy that created the nice GPX file of all the waypoints that I am using on my GPS phone app (Backcountry Navigator).
 I found him in the other hostel in town, which is where I met a lot of the other TA walkers.
 I sat with them to watch an episode of The Late Show with Stephan Colbert, which was kind of weird to see after all this time.

 In this case, we would have to walk an extra 20 kms or so just to get to the trailhead.
 Other walkers are just skipping this whole section…easy to do once you’ve already skipped or hitched other large sections.
-But I have been trying hard to do this whole trail and I was at least going to give it a try, as were quite a few others.
+I have been trying hard to do this whole trail and I was at least going to give it a shot, as were quite a few others.
 But if we found the washouts impassable, we would have to either walk or hitch back to town, loosing another day.
 We were warned not to try it but we are a bunch of stubborn, crazy people who just want to walk the trail.
 We were to meet the shuttle at 7 am the next morning.